sahanjournal/meet-your-mayor-twin-cities/README.md

-├── .github/                   # Scripts for running Github Actions ├── .env                       # Client-accessible environment variables ├── candidate-mpls-content.js  # JS object with each Minneapolis candidate's info and question responses ├── candidate-mpls-list.json   # A JSON list of each Minneapolis candidate and their full name ├── question-mpls-content.js   # JS object with each Minneapolis quiz question and set of responses ├── candidate-stp-content.js   # JS object with each St. Paul candidate's info and question responses ├── candidate-stp-list.json    # A JSON list of each St. Paul candidate and their full name ├── question-stp-content.js    # JS object with each St. Paul quiz question and set of responses ├── gatsby-config.js           # Gatsby configuration ├── gatsby-node.js             # Gatsby Node APIs
+├── .github/                   # Scripts for running Github Actions ├── .env                       # Client-accessible environment variables ├── candidate-mpls-content.js  # JS object with each Minneapolis candidate's info and question responses ├── candidate-mpls-list.json   # JSON list of each Minneapolis candidate and their full name ├── question-mpls-content.js   # JS object with each Minneapolis quiz question and set of responses ├── candidate-stp-content.js   # JS object with each St. Paul candidate's info and question responses ├── candidate-stp-list.json    # JSON list of each St. Paul candidate and their full name ├── question-stp-content.js    # JS object with each St. Paul quiz question and set of responses ├── gatsby-config.js           # Gatsby configuration ├── gatsby-node.js             # Gatsby Node APIs